 It is one of those phrases that carries with it a lot of power and emotion.
 When French President Charles de Gaulle visited Canada on a state tour, he proclaimed “Vive le Québec libre!” to encourage Quebec nationalists to leave Canada.
 It was a major diplomatic incident.
 He was promptly asked to leave the country and was never allowed back.
 Decades later, his proclamation is still clung on to by nationalist québecois, while rankling anglophones.

 III.
 Other Vocabulary from the President of France

 All French politicians may not say “Vive la France”, but every speech given by French politicians starts quite formally.

 The people with the highest rank are acknowledged first by their official title: Mr. President, Mrs. Mayor, and then Ladies and Gentlemen.

 Interestingly, as more women take office, there has been a debate amongst French language purists as to whether it should be “Madame Le Maire” or “Madame La Maire“.
-Is it the office that changes sex or just the mayor?
+Is it the office that changes gender or just the mayor?
 This is not a debate that anglophones will want to wade into.

 2. Mes Chers Compatriots

 No French presidential speech would be complete without “Mes chers compatriots“, meaning “my dear fellow citizens” on their presidential bingo card.
 The U.S. version of this would be “My fellow Americans”.

 Along with “Vive la France“, there is also “Vive la République“, meaning “Long live the Republic”.
 As I mentioned above, France has not been a democratic republic for all that long.
 Since 1789, there have been 5 republics interspersed between wars, occupations and monarchies.